Lifesize App Redesign

 Educating Stakeholders and the Team

-During the course of the project's eight week timeline, I gave weekly status updates to the executive team.
-These presentations would include a brief overview of the exercises that were included in that week's activities.
-This helped the executive team appreciate what less familiar activities like card sorting and content inventories are, what they entail, the value we get from doing them, and how we use them in other activities later in the project.
-They not only enjoyed learning more about user experience design, but it helped the executive team appreciate the amount of research that shaped our design decisions.
+Over the course of the project's eight week timeline I gave weekly status updates to the executive team that would include a brief survey of the week's design activities.
+This helped the executive team appreciate what less familiar activities like card sorting and content inventories are (and what they're not), how they work, the value we get from them, and how we apply our learnings to activities later in the project.
+They not only enjoyed learning more about user experience design, but it helped the executive team appreciate the amount of research that shaped the design decisions.

 This project work would be done by a team of myself and two entry-level UX Designers.
-Many times I would use the first draft of that week's executive briefing presentation as a starting point to teach them how to do the activity described.
+Many times I would use the first draft of that week's executive briefing presentation as a starting point to train them on how to do the activity described.

 Sprint Zero Planning

-Once we had high-level pointing estimates from the engineering team, the order they planned to approach development, and sprint velocity we had what we needed to plan our time in the months ahead.
+Once we had high-level pointing estimates from the engineering team, the order they planned to develop, and the team's sprint velocity we had what we needed to plan our time in the months ahead.